Ghost ships in folklore and reality | DW | 18.02.2020

 Read more: 75 years on, little known about the Wilhelm Gustloff sinking

-The Flying Dutchman, a mythical ship that is doomed to sail forever and is a supposed ominous sign for sailors who see it.
+The Flying Dutchman, for example, a mythical ship that is said to be doomed to sail forever and is a supposed ominous sign for sailors who see it.

 The lesser-known Lady Lovibond, a schooner that allegedly wrecked on the Kent coast in the UK in February 1748, is said to reappear as a ghost ship every 50 years.
 However, there are no records of the shipwreck or its alleged reappearance.